-- Determine if SPLOST Funds were spent in accordance with SPLOST Resolution passed on March 19, 2019. - Determine the reliability of the monitoring function to verify that actual project expenditures are not exceeding budgeted amounts. - Determine whether there is an effective means of monitoring program performance within a projected timeline, to evaluate the validity of expenditures, and to evaluate the timely completion of each project. - Determine if administrative controls were established and appeared to be adequate to ensure the responsible fiscal management of the sales tax proceeds received by the School System. - Provide for the issuance of periodic reports at least annually with respect to the extent to which expenditures are meeting the goals described in O.C.G.A. §20-2-491. - Provide for the issuance of public recommendations at least annually for improvements in meeting the goals described in O.C.G.A. §20-2-491. - To determine whether management of the School District is following Board approved procurement policies and procedures and ensuring to the maximum extent possible that the tax funds are expended efficiently and economically.
+- Determine SPLOST funds were spent in accordance with SPLOST Resolutions passed March 19, 2019 and March 21, 2023. - Determine the reliability of the monitoring function to verify that actual project expenditures are not exceeding budgeted amounts. - Determine whether there is an effective means of monitoring program performance within a projected timeline, to evaluate the validity of expenditures, and to evaluate the timely completion of each project. - Determine if administrative controls were established and appeared to be adequate to ensure the responsible fiscal management of the sales tax proceeds received by the School District are in compliance with applicable laws and regulations. - Provide for the issuance of periodic reports at least annually with respect to the extent to which expenditures are meeting the goals described in O.C.G.A. §20-2-491.

+- Provide for the issuance of public recommendations at least annually for improvements in meeting the goals described in O.C.G.A. §20-2-491. - Determine whether management of the School District is following Board approved procurement policies and procedures and ensuring to the maximum extent possible that the tax funds are expended efficiently and economically.